 A student should choose a dissertation topic or project in consultation with a tenured/tenure-track faculty member at Tulane University who will agree to direct the dissertation.
 With a topic or project agreed upon, a committee of at least three tenured/tenure-track faculty members at Tulane University, with the director as chair, will serve as a prospectus committee.
 If the prospectus is approved by the prospectus committee and/or the home department or program, and approved by the dean's office, the prospectus committee will become the dissertation committee.
-The student's prospectus-dissertation committee must consist of a minimum of three tenured/tenure-track Tulane University faculty members, with at least two of these being members of the major department or program within the School of Liberal Arts.
-With the approval of the major department or program, the committee chair may appoint additional members from another department or school at Tulane University or from other institutions.
+The student's prospectus-dissertation committee must consist of a minimum of three tenured/tenure-track Tulane University faculty members, with at least two of these being members of the major department or program, the committee chair may appoint additional members from another department or school at Tulane University or from other institutions.